awesome-templates/electron-template/template-readme.md

 ## Main Process

-The code for main process is populated under `./app` folder.
+The code for main process is populated under `./main` folder, the code is bundled to `./app` folder.

 In development it will load renderer process from `http://localhost:4000`, in production it loads `./app/renderer/index.html` instead.

 ## Renderer Process

-The code for renderer process is populated under `./renderer` folder, and we use [Poi](https://poi.js.org) to bundle it.
+The code for renderer process is populated under `./renderer` folder, the code is bundled to `./app/renderer` folder.

-In development the renderer process is served at `http://localhost:4000`, in production it will be bundled to `./app/renderer` folder.
+In development the renderer process is served at `http://localhost:3000` which should be loaded in your Electron main process.

 ## Development